diegozr1/BugExtractorDocs/README.rst

 Projects
 ----------

-These are example test
+These are example projects in Mozilla

+- Firefox
-- Issue Tracker: github.com/$project/$project/issues
+- Thunderbird
-- Source Code: github.com/$project/$project
+- Toolkit

 Examples
 -------